-If you are planning to apply for a professional license, and you have a San Diego arrest record, you should obtain honest, accurate advice on how to clear your record.
-The State of California may require you to demonstrate rehabilitation before offering a license in many areas of professional life, for example, to obtain a job as a lawyer, doctor, nurse, dentist, dental assistant, contractor, banker, real estate professional, car salesman, beautician, cosmetologist, massage therapist, chiropractor, etc. In fact, almost any professional job requires a State of California professional license.
-Applications for all of these professions require a response to the question “have you ever been convicted of any misdemeanor or felony conviction?”
-While you will still be required to disclose the conviction, often, the first step toward obtaining a license is demonstrating rehabilitation generally by obtaining an expungement of your criminal record.
+If you are planning to apply for a professional license, and you have a criminal record, you should obtain honest, accurate advice from a reputable attorney on how to clear your record.
+The state of California may require you to demonstrate rehabilitation before offering a license in many areas of professional life, for example, to obtain a job as a lawyer, doctor, nurse, dentist, dental assistant, contractor, banker, real estate professional, car salesman, beautician, cosmetologist, massage therapist, chiropractor, etc. In fact, almost any professional job requires a state of California professional license.
+Applications for all of these professional licenses require a response to the question “Have you ever been convicted of a misdemeanor or a felony?”
+While you will still be required to disclose the misdemeanor or felony conviction, the first step toward obtaining a license is often demonstrating rehabilitation, generally by obtaining an expungement of your criminal record.

-In most cases, a criminal defendant has a right to expungement after completion of probation, pursuant to Penal Code section 1203.4.
-The Court must grant you expungement once you have completed probation and fulfilled all the terms and conditions of probation, providing that you are not on probation or parole or have pending any new offense.
+In most cases, a criminal defendant has a right to expungement after completion of probation, pursuant to California Penal Code Section 1203.4.
+The court must grant you expungement once you have completed probation and fulfilled all the terms and conditions of probation, providing that you are not on probation or parole or have any new offense pending.
 This means the judge does not have discretion to deny relief.
 Once probation has been successfully completed, expungement must be granted.
-The court may not deny this relief on the ground that the probationer failed to pay reimbursement of the costs of probation or court-appointed attorney fees because those cannot be conditions of probation.
+The court may not deny this relief on the grounds that the probationer failed to pay reimbursement of the costs of probation or court-appointed attorney fees because those cannot be conditions of probation.